 Players must also consider the use of explosives devices like satchel charges and claymore mines.
 These are usually not practical for a hasty ambush, but a vehicle ambush or deliberate ambush can benefit greatly from their usage.
 Triggering explosives to start an ambush is very effective, as it adds an extra layer of shock and confusion to the situation for the enemy.

 A linear ambush is the most basic type.
 In it, all ambushing forces are arrayed in a single line.
 This type of ambush is easy to set up in a hurry and works well in most situations.
 Many hasty ambushes end up as linear ambushes due to lack of time and mobility to get an L-shaped ambush enacted.
-Note that the longer the line is, the harder it is for the enemy to find cover or concealment - features that may conceal them from one end of the line may not have an effect due to a member on the other end being able to still see him.
+Note that the longer the line is, the harder it is for the enemy to find cover or concealment - features that may conceal them from one end of the line may not have an effect due to a member on the other end being able to still see them.
 Note also that the ambushing team should not be spread so thin that the ambushees are able to assault into the ambush and drive a wedge through the line.

 An L-shaped ambush is a bit more complex to pull off, but the extra effort is rewarded by markedly increased effectiveness.
 An L-shaped ambush requires that one element be positioned at a right-angle to the rest of the ambush.
 When the ambush is initiated, one of the two elements will find itself firing into the flanks of the enemy, while the other element will be firing into its front.
 Being hit from two sides like this will rapidly attrit the enemy and make it almost impossible for them to survive.
 A well-conducted L-shaped ambush is near certain death for those trapped in the kill zone.